-Approximate Timeline for 2013 Purple Trap Survey in Maine:
+A Year in Maine’s Purple Trap Survey in Maine:

-July - August 2013: Traps will be checked for emerald ash borer and lures replaced.
+July - August: Traps will be checked for emerald ash borer and lures replaced.
 Emerald ash borer adult flights, mating and egg laying activity peaks.
 Activity of the ground nesting wasp that preys on metallic wood boring beetles (including emerald ash borer) is apparent by mid-July.

-September-November 2013: Traps will be removed and checked for emerald ash borer.
+September-October: Traps will be removed and checked for emerald ash borer.
 Adult beetle flights would be largely over.
 Larvae hatched from eggs deposited on the bark of ash trees would be creating meandering tunnels beneath the bark as they feed on nutrient rich inner bark and phloem.

 November-December: Woodpecker damage picks up this time of year, and can be an important clue in locating infestations of emerald ash borer.